hmahal/learn-haskell/notes/list-comprehension.md

 # List Comprehension & Tuples

+## Lists

 A _list_ is a sequence of elements of the same type.
 The syntax is similar to arrays in most languages, `[]`.
 Lists containing a single element are called _singleton_ lists.
 The type of a list can be denoted as `[Type]`.
 E.g. a list of boolean values, `[True, False, False]` can be denoted as `[Bool]`.

 An important thing to note with lists is that lists in Haskell can be _infinitely_ long, due to the use of lazy evaluation.
+The type of list, `[False,True,False] :: [Bool]` does not convey any information about its length.

 ## List Comprehension